Best Instant Pot Baked Beans – Dry or Canned

 Expert tip

-Know how long it takes to cook beans in an instant pot
+Know how long it takes to cook beans in an Instant Pot

 Different kinds of beans take different amounts of time to cook, and the time depends on whether they are dry or soaked.
-Dry black beans can be cooked on high pressure for 30 minutes while soaked beans get done in five to seven minutes.
-Dry chickpeas take 40 minutes while soaked beans take 10 to 15 minutes.
+Dry black beans can be cooked on high pressure for 30 minutes, while soaked beans get done in five to seven minutes.
+Pinto beans and navy beans take 25 minutes if they are dry and five minutes if they have been soaked.
+Dry northern beans take 35 minutes to cook, while soaked beans take about 9 to 11 minutes.
+For each of these beans, perform a natural pressure release for 20 minutes before manually releasing the remaining pressure.

-How to avoid the Burn Notice:
+How to avoid the Burn notice:

-• Alternatively, follow my recipe and cook the bacon in the oven or use pre-cooked bacon.
-However, if you fry it in the IP using the sauté setting, make sure to deglaze the inner pot with a bit of liquid and with a wooden spoon scrape any bits that are stuck to it.
+• Alternatively, follow my recipe and cook the bacon in the oven, or use pre-cooked bacon.
+However, if you fry it in the IP using the sauté setting, make sure to deglaze the inner pot with a bit of liquid and, with a wooden spoon, scrape any bits that are stuck to it.

-• Also, after combining all the ingredients you get the burn notice you probably didn’t thoroughly stir everything together or something is stuck to the bottom of the pot.
+• Also, after combining all the ingredients, you get the burn notice.
+You probably didn’t thoroughly stir everything together, or something is stuck to the bottom of the pot.
 Hence, ensure to stir well before pressure cooking.

-a large bowl of baked beans with bacon
+Instant pot baked beans with bacon pieces.

 Recipe Variations:

-• Using canned beans: Skip the recipe steps about cooking the dried beans, and replace them with 3 cans (15.5 ounces each) of canned beans, drained and rinsed.
+• Using canned beans: Skip the recipe steps about cooking the dried beans, and replace them with three cans (15.5 ounces each) of canned beans, drained and rinsed.
 Add them to the pressure cooker with the rest of the ingredients and cook per the recipe’s instructions.

 • Add meat: Instead of just bacon, add some other protein like chopped chicken, turkey, or beef for a hearty meal.